 - ground chia seeds with water - you can substitute with flaxseed - see Substitutions & Variations below

-- Allulose, you can substitute with organic cane sugar
+- Allulose, you can substitute with maple syrup or agave syrup

 - melted coconut oil - or you can use refined coconut oil or grapeseed oil

 - almond milk; you can substitute with another plant-based milk y ou like

 - three ripe bananas, mashed - approximately 1 ½ cups, the spottier the bananas are, the better - a great source of fiber, antioxidants, and potassium.